xz0127/tp/docs/UserGuide.md

    1. **`avail`**` d/Tomorrow` : Gets all available time slots for tomorrow.

-   1. **`assign`**` 1 d/Tomorrow t/8.30am dur/30` : Creates an appointment for the 1st patient in the list from 8.30am to 9am, tomorrow, if there are no other appointments in that time period.
+   1. **`assign`**` 1 d/Tomorrow t/8.30am dur/30` : Creates an appointment for the 1st patient in the patient list for tomorrow 8.30am to 9am, assuming that the time slot is free.

    1. **`view`**` d/Tomorrow` : Displays all appointment happening tomorrow.

-   1. **`cancel`**` 1` : Cancels the first appointment in the displayed appointment list.
-(Should be the previously added appointment occurring at 12.30pm tomorrow)
+   1. **`cancel`**` 1` : Cancels the first appointment in the displayed appointment list, which is also the first appointment happening tomorrow.

-   1. **`clear`** : Deletes all patients patient and appointments.
+   1. **`clear`** : Deletes all patients and appointments.

    1. **`exit`** : Exits the app.